Seanny123/ARS/README.md

 First start Ray by executing a command of the following form:

 ```
-ray start --head --redis-port=6379 --num-workers=18
+ray start --head --redis-port=6379  --num-cpus=3
 ```

-This command starts multiple Python processes on one machine for parallel computations with Ray.
+This command starts multiple Python processes on one machine for parallel computations with Ray, as well as a Redis server for synchronizing results.
-Set "num_workers=X" for parallelizing ARS across X CPUs.
+Set "num-cpus=X" for parallelizing ARS across X CPUs.
 For parallelzing ARS on a cluster follow the instructions here: http://ray.readthedocs.io/en/latest/using-ray-on-a-large-cluster.html.

 We recommend using single threaded linear algebra computations by setting: